AzureAD/AzureADAssessment/README.md

 Invoke-AADAssessmentHybridDataCollection
 ```

-The output package will be named according to the following pattern: `AzureADAssessmentData-<TenantDomain>.zip`
+The output package will be named according to the following pattern: `AzureADAssessmentData-<TenantDomain>.aad`

 Once data collection is complete, provide the output packages to whoever is completing the assessment.
-Please avoid making any changes to the generated zip files including the name of the file.
+Please avoid making any changes to the generated files including the name of the file.

 ## Complete Assessment Reports
 If you are generating and reviewing the output yourself, please see the Wiki for the [Assessment Guide](https://github.com/AzureAD/AzureADAssessment/wiki).